santiagocanc/PatronesDeDiseno/Facade/README.md

 ---
 ## Facade Pattern

-Facade define a higher-level interface that makes the subsystem easier to use
+Facade defines a higher-level interface that makes the subsystem easier to use

 Wikipedia